vega/vega/packages/vega-view/README.md

 [<>](https://github.com/vega/vega-view/blob/master/src/view/View.js "Source")

-Removes a signal listener registered with the [addSignalListener](#view_addSignalListener) method.
+Removes a signal listener registered with the [addSignalListener](#view_addSignalListener) method and returns this view instance.
 If the signal does not exist, an error will be raised.
 If the signal exists but the provided *handler* is not registered, this method has no effect.

 ### Event Handling